electron/electron/docs/api/menu.md

     be positioned under the mouse cursor at the specified coordinates.
 Default is -1.
   * `sourceType` string (optional) _Windows_ _Linux_ - This should map to the `menuSourceType`
     provided by the `context-menu` event.
-It is not reccomended to set this value manually, only provide values you receive from other APIs or leave it `undefined`.
+It is not recommended to set this value manually, only provide values you receive from other APIs or leave it `undefined`.
     Can be `none`, `mouse`, `keyboard`, `touch`, `touchMenu`, `longPress`, `longTap`, `touchHandle`, `stylus`, `adjustSelection`, or `adjustSelectionReset`.
   * `callback` Function (optional) - Called when menu is closed.